Highlights

 Enjoy a comfortable private transfer from Aït Benhaddou to Boumalne Dades.
 Along the way, you'll see some beautiful desert scenery.
 You'll pass through the Valley of a Thousand Kasbahs and near Kalaat M'Gouna, which is named after the nearby Mount M'Goun and located in an area known as the Valley of the Roses.
 The traditional mud kasbahs and red-orange rocks contrast perfectly with the verdant stretch following the Dades River.

 Once you've arrived, head off on a leisurely walking tour, where you'll get the chance to interact with some local Berber families.
 Admire the unique architecture, listen to stories about regional history, partake in fun activities, observe traditional farming techniques, enjoy live entertainment, and more.
 In the afternoon, join a family in their traditional house for a lunch of Berber and Moroccan cuisine.
-End your meal with an authentic tea ceremony, then drive back to your accommodation in Boumalne Dades.Day 7: Travel to Merzouga via Tinerhir & Rissani, Enjoy a Sunset Camel Ride
+End your meal with an authentic tea ceremony, then drive back to your accommodation in Boumalne Dades.Day 7: Travel to Merzouga via Tinghir & Rissani, Enjoy a Sunset Camel Ride

 Next, you'll make your way to Rissani, entering its impressive gate.
 Spend some time observing the donkey "parking lot" and walking around the town's popular market.
 Upon arrival near Merzouga, take a short break to prepare for a camel ride through the dunes, reaching your camp just before sunset.
 After settling into your tent, climb up the nearest dune to watch the sunset display its color show across the sands.
 Head back to camp for dinner and a night by the campfire, enjoying traditional Berber music from the locals.
 Alternatively, you can opt for a comfortable hotel or auberge in Merzouga.

-Day 8: Desert Adventures around Erg Chebbi
+Day 8: Desert Adventures Around Merzouga

 You'll follow a similar route, passing through Saghro and the mountain town of N'kob.
 Then, continue toward the verdant Draa Valley, known for its "million palm trees" that stretch the length of the Draa River.
 The surrounding landscape will turn lush and green as you pass palmeries, fruit trees, and farms.
 After settling into your accommodation in Zagora, enjoy an evening among the palms.